Nynuphar/IDEAL-doc/docs/source/index.rst

    trouble

-IDEAL: current known issues and new features
+CHIL: current known issues and new features
 ************************************************

 This is a list of current known issues we are resolving and the current new features we are working on.